Digital Signal Processing G (10095.2)

 Total 150 hours

-To get the most out of unit, students are highly recommended to actively participate in the lectures as well the tutorials.
+To get the most out of unit, students are highly recommended to actively participate in the lectures.

 Required IT skills